gngrninja/PSHammy/README.md

 - For map imaging this module uses the Azure Maps API.
 You'll need to get yourself an [Azure Maps API key](https://azure.microsoft.com/en-us/pricing/details/azure-maps/).

 - You can use call sign lookup services that are free with this module, but it works best if you have a subscription to QRZ's API.
 You can find that, [here](https://ssl.qrz.com/products/index.html).
+Most free call lookup APIs do not work so well with international call signs.

 ### Setting up the webhook
 - Install PSDSHook if you have not already.
 You can install it via the PowerShell Gallery.
 Check out the instructions, [here](https://github.com/gngrninja/PSDsHook).